Hendrix-CS/csci235/modules/nodes1.md

   handles each type of event.
 * Run the program.
 Drive the robot around a bit.
 Push the buttons.
 Did the program behave how you expected when you read the code?
-* How might you modify this program to have the following features:
+* How might you modify this program to have the following features?
   * When the user presses the `u` key, the robot's **forward** speed **increases**.
   * When the user presses the `j` key, the robot's **forward** speed **decreases**.
   * When the user presses the `i` key, the robot's **turning** speed **increases**.